Ladysnake/Cardinal-Components-API/README.md

 ## Test Mod
 A test mod for the API is available in this repository, under `src/testmod`.
 It makes uses of most features from the API.
 Its code is outlined in a secondary [readme](./src/testmod/readme.md).

+[^1]: this description has been made exaggeratedly convoluted for comedic effects.